 With the ability to store bitcoin, Ethereum and various other ERC-20 cryptocurrencies securely, the Trezor One operates offline, allowing you to keep your private keys and sign transactions without an internet connection.

-As a result, you can store, receive, and send crypto without internet access, from any computer.
+As a result, you can store, receive, and send crypto, from any computer.
 To manage your funds, simply connect the Trezor to your computer and open the Trezor Suite App.

 Weighing only 12 grams and incredibly small, the Trezor One can be conveniently carried with a keychain or stored in your pocket.